Sex Addiction & Treatment

 Treatment for sex addiction is similar in approach to treatment for other addictions.

 There are many sex addict groups and their use is a valuable resource to complement treatment efforts.
 Some of these are listed below with contact information if you cannot find a local group.
 Typically, such groups are based upon use of the 12 Steps of Alcoholics Anonymous, which are adapted to help sex addicts.
 They are free, member-run, and provide a supportive fellowship of other addicts.

 PO Box 1585, Old Chelsea Station

 New York, NY 10011

 Sexual Recovery Anonymous

 Sex and Love Addicts Anonymous

 Begin Your Healing Today

 You can overcome your sex addiction and start having healthy, satisfying relationships.
-Receive the professional help that you need by making a toll-free call to 1‑844‑810‑3700.
-It's the first step toward taking back control of your life.
+Take back control of your life.

 Carnes, P. (1989).
 Contrary to Love: Helping the Sexual Addict.
 Center City, MN: Hazelden.